Lessons

 The original size of the image and the size of its display area

 4k monitors and mobile devices have several screen pixels corresponding to each pixel on the page.
-The ratio of country pixels to screen pixels is called device pixel ratio or DRP.
+The ratio of page pixels to screen pixels is called device pixel ratio or DRP.
+For example, the resolution of the Samsung Galaxy S20 phone is 3200×1440, and its page size is 800×360.
+Its DPR is 4.

 For high-resolution screens, we recommend using images with a DPR equal to 2.
-Some phones are capable of displaying images with a factor of both 3 and 4 DPR, but then the images will be too heavy and will greatly delay page loading.
+Some phones are capable of displaying images with a factor of both 3 and 4 DPR.
+But if you use images optimized for such a DPR, then the original image files will be too large and this will slow down the page loading.
 Double—precision images (DPR equal to 2) are the perfect compromise.

 We are testing a page on a 414 pixel screen.
 But smartphones range in size from 360 pixels to 430.
-Of course, it is impractical to make an image for each screen size, so we selected the most optimal size for our verification service at 414 pixels [based on statistics] (https://gs.statcounter.com/screen-resolution-stats/mobile/worldwide ).
-The use of screens larger than 414 pixels is about 5%.
+Of course, it is impractical to make an image for each screen size, so we selected the optimal size for our verification service at 414 pixels [based on statistics] (https://gs.statcounter.com/screen-resolution-stats/mobile/worldwide ).
+The number of smartphones with a screen larger than 414 pixels is about 5%.

 The appropriate size of the images is important for the following reasons: